How to Suppress Output in Bash [3 Cases With Examples]

 Case 2: Suppressing Error Messages

-Sometimes, you might want to suppress only the error messages produced by a command.
-For that, use the 2> redirection operator.
-Here, the number 2 represents the standard error (stderr) file descriptor.
+Use the redirection operator 2> to suppress only the error messages generated by a command.
+In this case, the number 2 indicates the standard error (stderr) file descriptor.
+See the command syntax below:

 Command 2> /dev/null